Privacy & Cookies

-We do not collect or process any data relating to your racial or ethnic origin, political beliefs, religious or philosophical beliefs, trade union membership, genetic data or sexual orientation unless we have a legal obligation to do so.
+We do not collect or process any data relating to your racial or ethnic origin, political beliefs, religious or philosophical beliefs, trade union membership, your genetic data or sexual orientation, unless we have a legal obligation to do so.

-The personal data that we use may be collected directly from you or obtained from the following sources for the purposes of verifying or enriching our data:
+We may also obtain personal data about you from the following sources for the purposes of verifying or enriching our data:

 - official public records (e.g. census data, electoral roll);

-- third parties such as fraud prevention agencies or data brokers (in accordance with data protection legislation);
+- third parties such as fraud prevention agencies (including the Police service and other insurance providers) or data brokers (in accordance with data protection legislation);

 - websites and social media containing publicly available information;

-- data bases made public by third parties;
+- data bases and information made public by you or third parties.

 3. WHY DO WE USE YOUR DATA AND WHAT FOR?